elipsion-dev/spiral/README.md

 # spiral
-Spiral Challenge - draw a spiral in the web browser
+Spiral Challenge - draw a spiral in the web browser without using canvas.

 We were challenged to write a program which could draw a spiral in the web browser.
 I did not have access to the internet to look anything up.
 Once I got the math right and worked out drawing one spiral I took the project further to see if I could draw double and triple and random # spirals.